This post contains affiliate links.

 Working with Multiple TVs

-Whether installing two or five monitors, make sure that you standardize your equipment.
+Whether installing five TVs, or fifty, make sure that you standardize your equipment.
 You will want to use the same devices for all display systems; this includes the TV itself and all of the connecting cables.

 To use an HDMI splitter for a media streaming device such as the Amazon Firestick, plug the device into the input for the HDMI splitter and both monitors into the output ports.